 Depending on how your radio is preprogrammed, you can also maintain a minimum backlight level on the radio's front display.

-The backlight setting also affects the Menu Select buttons, the Navigation button and the keypad backlighting accordingly.
+The backlight setting also affects the Menu Select buttons and Navigation button backlighting accordingly.

 The backlight remains on for a preprogrammed time before it automatically turns off completely or returns to the minimum backlight level.